geddski/cinch.js/readme.md

   //query the DOM every single time so it doesn't feel left out var element = $(populatedTemplate).find('input.name');
   element.val(name);
+  //if we wanted to keep the model up to date we'd have to do it manually (yawn) model.name = name;
 };
 this.setName("Monotonous Work, Isn't It");
 ```